Asbestos Laboratory Testing & Training | Consultancy & Survey Specialists

 Fill out the form below and we will contact you within 24 hours

-Taking asbestos samples
+Instructions for taking asbestos samples

 Not all potential asbestos-containing materials need to be taken by a specialist asbestos surveyor, although Fibresafe NZ conduct surveying as a service.
 Taking your own samples of low-risk materials, such as cement boards, vinyl flooring and textured ceilings, can be a cheaper option.
 When taking the samples yourself just make sure you stay safe while doing so...